What Is The Difference Between Diesel Engine Knocking And Petrol Engine Knocking? | Yasir Arafin

 Fuel Ignition Timing

-How Spark Timing Affects Knocking
+Spark Timing and Knocking in Petrol Engines:

-Delayed Ignition in Diesel Engines
+Delayed Ignition in Diesel Engines:

 Fuel Characteristics

-Fuel volatility and knocking
+Fuel Characteristics and Knocking:

 Combustion Chamber Design